-The immense project―the result of more than 30 years of planning and 12 years of construction―replaced the elevated section of Interstate 93 Central Artery through downtown Boston with a much wider underground highway and extended the Interstate 90 turnpike to Logan International Airport via a third harbor tunnel.
+The project was the result of more than 30 years of planning and 12 years of construction.
+The Central Artery/Tunnel project replaced the elevated section of Interstate 93 Central Artery through downtown Boston with a much wider underground highway and extended the Interstate 90 turnpike to Logan International Airport via a third harbor tunnel.
 Bechtel and its joint-venture partner, Parsons Brinckerhoff, provided overall program management for the project.

 By the numbers